RobertDurfee/Disassembler/README.md

 ### Disclaimer
 This is not production-worthy code!
 View this simply as a proof-of-concept.

-### Note
+### Speed Comparison
 The `.hpp` versions of the classes utilize C++ structures such as std::vector, std::string, std::stringstream, and std::cout while the `.h` versions of the classes do not.
-These classes are substantially faster (approximately 12.3 times faster).
+These classes are substantially faster:

+* Old Disassembler: 145.2145 seconds
+* C++ Disassembler: 174.4245 seconds
+* C   Disassembler:  13.3595 seconds

 ### Initialization
 ```C++